dooboolab/dooboo-frontend-js/README.md

 We've created test examples with jest-ts in `src/components/screen/__tests__` and `src/components/shared/__tests__`.
 Since react is component oriented, we've designed to focus on writing test in same level of directory with component.
 You can simply run `npm test` to test if it succeeds and look more closer opening the source.

 # Localization
-We've defined Localization class in `src/models/Localization.ts`.
-This model class is used in mobx store which is `src/stores/appStore.ts`.
-Localization model imports `STRINGS.ts` which handles localized strings.
+We've defined Localization class in `src/models/Localization.js`.
+This model class is used in mobx store which is `src/stores/appStore.js`.
+Localization model imports `STRINGS.js` which handles localized strings.
 ```
 const STRINGS = {
   en: { // English